s-pangburn/small/README.md

 ## Project Design

 Small was designed with simplicity and elegance as its primary goals.
 Considering the two-week time period, it was decided to focus on a core set of features that ran smoothly and bug-free.
-Keeping code manageable was prioritized over hitting every target, in the interest of providing a solid codebase to build upon for the future.
+Keeping code manageable was prioritized over cloning every major feature of the target app, in the interest of providing a solid codebase to build upon for the future.

 ## Technologies

 Rails was chosen due to its out-of-the-box support for relational databases and RESTful architecture.
-Because React is being used on the frontend, the Rails API primarily serves JSON.
+As this project was a smaller-scale portfolio piece being built in a relatively short timeframe, convenience and speed was prioritized over scalability.
+For this reason, the chosen technologies (Heroku, Rails, etc.) were determined to be adequate for the predicted load.

-Frontend Flux states are set up in a way such that there are separate reducers and actions for stories, comments, users, and errors.
-This keeps the code modular and eases the task of keeping the state up-to-date with changes in the database.
+Frontend Redux states are set up in a way such that there are separate reducers and actions for stories, comments, likes, follows, users, and errors.
+This keeps the state normalized, easing the task of keeping things up-to-date with changes in the database.

 In addition to the included packages, [Cloudinary][cloudinary] was used for image uploading.